 One more tip

 Reach out to people that have already done the course.
 Whether they are parents or not, any help and advice you can get will come in handy.
-These people might be colleagues, people that you have worked with in the past and have done the DipTESOL, perhaps even people who have done the DELTA.
+These people might be colleagues, people that you have worked with in the past and have done the DipTESOL, or perhaps even people who have done the DELTA.
 People are generally willing to share their expertise and experiences, and it’s extremely useful to take advantage of this.
 Good providers will have a Facebook group or similar to help you connect with graduates.
 As we said though, don’t worry if you’re following a different path from theirs – we’re all different!

 Some final thoughts

 Despite the challenges I’ve described, I have really enjoyed the course!
 All of this work was worth it and the Trinity DipTESOL has opened up more opportunities for me in the EFL world.
 It has really helped me develop professionally as a teacher.
 Apart from teaching, I am also a tutor and lead the Specialised Workshop in Teaching Cambridge Exam Classes.
 I also contribute to Oxford TEFL Connect.
-This involves coaching teachers who fresh off the CELTA and help them with lesson planning, classroom management, teaching GE and Exam classes, and phonology.
+This involves coaching teachers who are fresh off the CELTA and helping them with lesson planning, classroom management, teaching GE and Exam classes, and phonology.
 Finally, this will help me become a CELTA tutor, which is what I would like to be.

 As you can see then, the Trinity DipTESOL course is tough!
 However, by taking advantage of these tips and the expert support on offer, you’re sure to make a success of it and everything that comes afterwards.
 Good luck!